(Last Updated: September 27, 2022)

 This bibliography covers English-language books, chapters in edited essay collections, and articles in peer-reviewed academic journals that discuss Osamu Tezuka or one of the comics or animated films/series that he was involved with over the course of his career.
 It specifically does not include broader books/essays (some examples include Manga!
 Manga!: The World of Japanese Comics, Dreamland Japan: Writings on Modern Manga, Manga: 60 Years of Japanese Comics and A history of manga in the context of Japanese culture and society) that necessarily discuss Tezuka along other themes, topics, and individuals, or papers such as The frenzy of the visible in comic book worlds that mention Tezuka’s works in passing.
 The earliest work on this list was published in 1997, and it will be updated continuously to reflect new publications.
 As with the other bibliographies that are compiled on this site, it is also limited to academic publications, and specifically does not cover articles in newspapers or general-interest/trade/enthusiast magazines, blog posts, or personal essays.

-As last updated (March 2016), the bibliography contains a total of 57 entries, including 4 books, a exhibit catalog containing both original essays and translations of several seminal Japanese publications, a special “Tezuka’s Manga Life” special issue of Mechademia: An Annual Forum for Anime, Manga, and the Fan Arts (with 18 original essays, translations, and manga), 23 chapters in edited essay collections, and 28 individual articles published in various academic journals.
+As last updated (September 2022), the bibliography contains a total of 72 entries, including 4 books, a exhibit catalog containing both original essays and translations of several seminal Japanese publications, a special “Tezuka’s Manga Life” special issue of Mechademia: An Annual Forum for Anime, Manga, and the Fan Arts (with a total of 18 original essays, translations, and manga), 31 chapters in edited essay collections, and 35 individual articles published in various academic journals.

 Actually compiling this bibliography involved several steps.
 The standard Library of Congress subject heading for commentary on Tezuka is “Tezuka, Osamu, — 1928-1989 — Criticism and interpretation“; however, it is important to remember that using this search in a library catalog or the multi-library WorldCat.org service mainly returns full-length books, rather than book chapters/articles.